sysagnostic/website/content/english/blog/mikrotik-radius.md

 service=hotspot \
 timeout=3s
 ```
+We tell the HotSpot server that it can reach the RADIUS server at IP address 10.0.3.2, over the RADSEC protocol.

 ```
 /radius incoming
 set accept=yes
 ```
+We enable the RADIUS server to send a request to our router to drop clients.

 ### Setting up SSL the for HTTPS login screen
 For HTTPS, the SSL service must be enabled.
 ```
 /ip service set www-ssl disabled=no
 ```
-A certificate needs to be added into the MikroTik router.
+A certificate and a key needs to be generated (not shown here), and added into the MikroTik router.

-We need to copy the certificate file into the router somehow.
+We need to copy the file into the router.
 In this example we use SCP, but you can also use WinBox.
 ```
-scp hotspot.crt admin@10.0.1.1:hotspot.crt
+scp hotspot.crt admin@10.0.1.1:hotspot.p12
 ```
-We need to import the certificate from the file copied into the router.
+We need to import the certificate and key from the file copied into the router.
 ```
-/certificate import file-name=hotspot.crt
+/certificate import file-name=hotspot.p12
 ```
 ### Configuring IP addresses
 First we create a pool of IP addresses (`my-restricted-subnet-hs-pool`) that will be used by the HotSpot Gateway server for assigning IPs to clients.